spollard/josh-works.github.io/_posts/2019-05-09-turing_prework_01_intro.md

 If you're not going to read the book, you don't get to question my methodology for the rest of this guide.
 Accept the following truth:

-*To learn hard things, you need to build mental models of the hard thing, and you need practice and repetition.*
+*To learn hard things, you need to build mental models of the hard thing, and to build this mental model,  slyou need practice and repetition.*

 Any individual or team that performs at a high level is on board with the value of "drilling" important things.
 Fire drills, drills for sports teams, drilling to practice something you'll be tested on - all of these are ways to make sure not only that you know how to do the right task, but _you can't get that task wrong_.